jiyoungsin/OSD_A1_Tool/README.md

 # OSD_A1_Tool
-creating a command-line tool to consider if urls are good, bad, or unknown.
+Creating a command-line tool to consider if urls are good, bad, or unknown.

 # Introduction

 My name is Paul, welcome to my Open Source Development Repo.

-during the next 12 weeks I will be completeing a series of blog posts documenting my experience in the Open Source community.
+During the next 12 weeks I will be completeing a series of blog posts documenting my experience in the Open Source community.
 You can find my blog [here](https://osd600.blogspot.com/).

 # Instructions